Online Master’s in Mental Health Counseling Programs

 Is an Online Master’s in Mental Health Counseling Right for You?

 An online counseling degree is just one of the many graduate degrees available via distance learning.
 But is an online master of mental health counseling degree right for you?
-If you’re asking yourself that question, it might be helpful to start with some of the traits and characteristics of online students:
+If you’re asking yourself that question, it might be helpful to consider some of the traits and characteristics of online students:

 • Self-motivated learners capable of studying in a nontraditional online class setting